Providing Quality Soccer to the Youth of the Hudson Valley Since 1972

 Select the following option from the Welcome screen @ www.eAYSO.org:

 Follow the prompts to create an account.
 Once you login, select the the option on the left hand side of the page that reads "Application for a new player".
 Follow the prompts to fill in the required information and complete the application.
 Once this is completed, attend one of our in-person registration events to pay the fee or pay online to complete the registration process.

 Children must be 4 years old by July 31st to play in the Fall season and must be 4 years old by April 1st to play in the Spring Season.

 If you register at one of the in-person events in May 2015, you will get the early bird rate of $50 for the Fall season.
 After 5/16/15, the regular registration fee of $75 will apply.

 Players may not request to be placed on a particular team.
 Coaches will be placed on the same team as their children unless otherwise requested; Siblings within the same Division may be placed on the same team.
 The reality is that honoring these requests inevitably leads to imbalance within the divisions, which makes the playing experience a negative one for all involved.
 Please understand that we do our best to ensure balanced teams and a positive experience for everyone.

 Once in-person Registration Events have been completed, the on-line registration option may be open.
-Please note that late registrations will incur an additional $25 fee.
+Please note that late registrations may incur additional fees.
 Once a division reaches its full capacity, children will be put on a waiting list.
 If space becomes available, they will be placed on teams in the order in which they appear on the list.
 If players are not placed on a team then a refund will be issued.